-Just as the original Agreement was developed in response to “some generally acknowledged inequities in the art world,” this revision addresses prevailing inequities and economic conditions of the present.1 Much has changed in the intervening half-century.
+Just as the original Agreement was developed in response to the inequities and financial realities of the art world of 1971, this 2019 version addresses prevailing imbalances and economic conditions of the art world at present.
+Much has changed in the intervening half-century.
 Once considered a close network of urban centers, the art world has ballooned into a global art industry as auction houses, powerful galleries, art fairs, and contemporary art institutions have proliferated around the world.
 The scale of the art market has swelled in turn.
 In 1971, sales of contemporary artists’ work at auction was not yet expected practice, but now five or six-figure hammer prices deemed scandalous then seem inconsequential today (even when adjusted for inflation).
 Instead of the friendly relationships Siegelaub highlighted as central to the art market, today’s heightened embrace of art as an investment has led to a greater number of collectors acting more as financial speculators than engaged participants.
-Sales in the global art market in 2018 exceeded $67.4bn, with sales in the U.S. reaching a record high of $29.9bn.1 Although the 2009 recession slowed art commerce briefly, the market’s recovery resulted in financial gain for its upper tier with the majority of capital in the art market increasingly concentrated at the top, leaving a rapidly shrinking middle—not unlike the wealth disparity apparent in the greater economy.
+Sales in the global art market in 2018 exceeded $67.4bn, with sales in the U.S. reaching a record high of $29.9bn.1 Although the 2009 recession slowed art commerce briefly, the market’s recovery resulted in financial gain for its upper tier with the majority of capital in the art market increasingly concentrated at the top, leaving a rapidly shrinking middle—not unlike the wealth disparity among the greater economy.
 Less than 5% of galleries are now responsible for over 50% of the value of sales by art dealers.
-This imbalance is most explicit in the growing secondary art market, and especially its auction sector, where between 2008 and 2018 the number of works sold for over $10 million increased by 133%.
+This imbalance is most explicitly exhibited by the growing secondary art market, as dealers working in the secondary market exclusively have a median turnover 10x that of dealers selling only in the primary market.
 These developments diagram an art market that functions by accumulating and recirculating wealth at the top.

 Created for this new context, this agreement is a way for artists to redirect the flow of that money, enabling it to make a positive contribution.
-It is an opportunity for artists to have a say over how the value produced by their work circulates, and who benefits from that value.
+It is an opportunity for artists to have a say over how the value their work produces is circulated, and for whom their work produces wealth.

-The 1971 Agreement contained a Notice template that artists were to cut out and attach to their artwork or an accompanying certificate, putting buyers, sellers, and exhibitors “on notice” that the work was subject to the conditions in the Agreement, thereby physically tethering the legal promises and interpersonal expectations articulated in the Agreement to the work itself.
-The Notice has been omitted in this revision due to its impracticality (especially with regard to video or installation), but its terms are no less binding upon collectors, and the contract’s terms are no less binding.
-If you use certificates of authenticity we suggest indicating there that your work is also accompanied by this Agreement.
+The 1971 Agreement contained a template Notice that artists were to cut out and attach to their artwork or an accompanying certificate, putting buyers, sellers, and exhibitors literally “on notice” that the work was subject to the conditions in the Agreement, thereby physically tethering the legal promises and interpersonal expectations articulated in the Agreement to the work itself.
+The Notice has been omitted in this revision due to its impracticability (especially with regard to works of video or installation), but its terms are no less binding upon collectors, and the contract’s covenants are no less attached to the work.

-The bond between artists and collectors recognized here is vital, as is the relationship between artist and dealer.
-Some of these considerations are still worth heeding today, for as Siegelaub stressed, it will often be an art dealer and not the artist who is responsible for presenting and negotiating the Agreement with a potential collector, dealers must feel supported and empowered in the risk that they take (alongside the artist) in doing so.
-As Siegelaub suggested, it might be reasonable to compensate the dealer with a portion of the 15% royalty, or to make them an ongoing beneficiary so they continue to be rewarded for those early sales even if the artist moves on to a larger gallery.
-Or the dealer may have a charitable organization in mind to which they would like to direct a portion of the royalty.
+Siegelaub was careful to stress the importance of the relationship not only between artist and collector, but between artist and dealer.
+Some of these considerations are still worth heeding today, for as Siegelaub stressed, it will often be an art dealer and not the artist who is responsible for presenting and negotiating the Agreement with a potential collector, and they must feel supported and empowered in the risk that they take, (alongside the artist) in doing so.
+As Siegelaub suggested, it might be reasonable to compensate the dealer with a portion of the 15% royalty.
+Or, if the dealer wishes, they too may have a charitable organization in mind to which they would like to direct a portion of the royalty.
 Furthermore, Siegelaub also suggested that when an artist moves on to a wealthier gallery, they could still direct a portion of their royalties to the dealer who executed those primary sales.

-Agreement users should also take note of the leeway invited in ARTICLE THREE, “Price/Value.”
-Here the sale price could be entered, or the fair market value of an item for which the work might be bartered or exchanged.
-The resale royalty also need not be paid monetarily, and could take the form of an equivalent trade or in-kind donation.
+Users of either Agreement should also take note of the leeway invited in Article Three, “Price/Value,” where the sale price could be entered, or the fair market value of an item for which the work might be bartered or otherwise exchanged.
+The resale royalty also need not be paid in money, and could also take the form of an equivalent trade or in-kind donation.

-The force and velocity of the secondary market has made sales contracts more common, but they are still not the norm, and resale royalties remain taboo.
+The sheer force and velocity of the secondary market has made sales contracts more common, but they are still not the norm, and resale royalties remain taboo.
 Typical clauses in such contracts grant galleries and artists the right of first refusal on resales, or place limits on the time between a collector’s purchase and when they can resell a work.
 Although these terms may fulfill certain aspects of the 1971 Agreement’s charge, they rely upon and even amplify the artist’s (or their estate’s) position as the central force which all accrued value gravitates back towards.

 — Lauren van Haaften-Schick, 2019